dougyb83/MTDb-Movie-Television-Database/README.md

 ### Existing Features

 - **Navbar**
-    - A simple navbar where the user can use the search bar to find movies and tv shows, navigate to the home page using the 'Home' link or by clicking the logo/title, navigate to the library page or log out.
+    - A simple navbar where the user can use the search bar to find movies and TV shows, navigate to the home page using the 'Home' link or by clicking the logo/title, navigate to the library page or log out.
-    - If the user is new to the page or not yet logged in, the navbar gives the user the option to sign up or log in.
+    - If the user is new to the page or not yet logged in, the navbar gives the user the option to sign-up or log-in.

 ![screenshot](documentation/features/feature01-1.png)
 ![screenshot](documentation/features/feature01-3.png)